mitang01/LME-workflow/README.md

 ```
 glmer, summary
 ```
 * plot the residuals of the model to check if the residuals follow normal distribution. **NB This applies to the case when the dependent variable has continuous data.
-As for the case when the model si with binominal data, see [here](#residuals-GLME).**
+As for the case when the model is with binominal data, see [here](#residuals-GLME).**
 ```
 plot(fitted(), resid()), qqnorm(resid()), qqline(resid()), plot(density(resid())), shapiro.test(resid())
 ```